Freelancers and the Coronavirus Job Retention Scheme

 The scheme is supposed to work in the following way:

 The Treasury/HMRC are trying to use employers’ payroll systems as a conduit for welfare.

 An employer can keep staff on the books, supposedly at no extra cost as the government will reimburse the employer for:

-- 80% of the monthly employee wage costs for up to five months, up to a maximum of £2500 per month [UPDATE 13 May: The furlough ‘window’ is now for up to five months to the end of July 2020]
+- 80% of the monthly employee wage costs for up to five months, up to a maximum of £2500 per month

-- the employer’s associated national insurance contributions
+- the employer pays associated national insurance contributions

 To be eligible, the employer has to ensure that the staff member does not work at all for the period they are putting the employer through the scheme.
 They are ‘furloughed’ – paid but not working.